How Your LLC Will Be Taxed

 Federal taxes can be complicated, so speak to your accountant or professional tax preparer to ensure that your Utah LLC is paying the correct amount.

 Federal Self-Employment Tax

-All Utah LLC business members or managers who take profits out of the LLC will need to pay self-employment tax.
-This tax is also known as FICA, Social Security or Medicare tax.
-It applies to all the earnings you withdraw from your Utah business.
+All members or managers who take profits out of the LLC must pay self-employment tax.
+This tax is administered by the Federal Insurance Contributions Act (FICA), and covers Social Security, Medicare and other benefits.
 The current self-employment tax rate is 15.3 percent.

-Pay Less Self-Employment Tax by Treating Your Utah LLC as an S Corporation
+Pay Less Self-Employment Tax by Treating Your LLC as an S Corporation

-Speak to your accountant for more information on reducing your Utah LLC self-employment tax through an S Corporation tax election.
+Speak to your accountant or professional tax preparer for more information on reducing your LLC self-employment tax through an S Corporation tax election.

 Federal Income Tax